walmartdigital/commit-message-formatter/Readme.md

 Or from Go `go install github.com/walmartdigital/commit-message-formatter`

-Once installed, go to your project an run `$ cmf` after add your files to your stage area.
+Once installed, go to your project an run `$ cmf init` and select one of the flows, it will create a `.cmf.yaml`file on your project with your selected flow.

 ## Flows

-CMF have two flows (for now) default and jira
+CMF have three flows (for now) default, Jira and custom

 ### Default

-Running `$ cmf` you get the default flow, you will be prompt for:
+Running `$ cmf init` and select default, you will get the default flow and prompted for:

     - Type of change you made to your code
     - Module affected by this change